- The Washington Times - Monday, February 23, 2026

-But her main rival in the Texas Democratic Senate primary, state Rep. James Talarico, isn’t so sure.
-Like most of his party’s leaders, he’s been keeping that particular conversation at arm’s length.
+Her main rival in the Texas Democratic Senate primary, state Rep. James Talarico, isn’t so sure.
+Like most of his party’s leaders, he has been keeping that particular conversation at arm’s length.

-Mr. Talarico has instead zeroed in on Homeland Security Secretary Kristi Noem as his impeachment target — a position that’s found a lot of traction in the party since ICE agents shot civilians in Minneapolis.
+Mr. Talarico has instead zeroed in on Homeland Security Secretary Kristi Noem as his impeachment target.
+That position has found a lot of traction in the party since Immigration and Customs Enforcement agents shot civilians in Minneapolis.

 The different strategies point to a bigger tension inside the Democratic Party.
-Some members think pushing Trump impeachment talk could blow up the party’s chances in races they really need to win.
-Others say that going after Mr. Trump publicly is exactly what the base needs to hear — and could actually reshape the political map in Democrats’ favor.
+Some members say pushing Trump impeachment talk could blow up the party’s chances in races it needs to win.
+Others say that going after Mr. Trump publicly is exactly what the base needs to hear and could reshape the political map in Democrats’ favor.

 For now, impeachment is an academic exercise.
-But if Democrats capture the majority in November, it becomes a very real possibility — and, Ms. Crocket argues, a necessity.
+If Democrats capture the majority in November, then it becomes a real possibility — and, Ms. Crocket argues, a necessity.

 “I think that there is more than enough to impeach Donald Trump,” she said at a debate with Mr. Talarico at the Texas AFL-CIO convention last month.